There have been dozens of debates over the pros and cons of homework.

-According to a study by Stanford University, 56 percent of students believe that homework is an excellent source of stress.
+Speaking of the homework cons, it is important to mention that according to a study by Stanford University, 56 percent of students believe that homework is an excellent source of stress.
 Indeed, failure to have assignments means no anxiety or other forms of pressure for the student.
 They don’t have to waste long hours at their desks or battle burnout just because they have to complete tasks.

 Homework harms exam performance

 Teachers give assignments in the hope that the students get a chance to master their skills to pass the examinations.
 However, the opposite takes place.
 Students invest a lot of time doing assignments to the extent that they must allocate time for their studies.
 As a result, they end up failing tests.